a93-git/a93-in/html/posts/cgi_setup.md

 end
 ```

+The update_function_code updates our function with the new code.
+The function name
+is hardcoded as it is the only function we are going to be working with for now.
 The invoke function sends a function name to invoke with invocation type set to
  "RequestResponse" which means we will wait for the execution to finish and the
 `log_type` parameter is set to `Tail` meaning we will get the 'tail' of the log